What is Inclusion Body Myositis?

 Currently, the drug is primarily used to prevent organ rejection in post-kidney transplant patients.
 The research team hypothesise that Sirolimus will stabilise or slow disease progression over an 88-week trial period.

 Sirolimus has been previously piloted in a small IBM cohort in France, with promising results.
-The Australian trial is expected to start in mid-2022.
+The Australian trial started in mid-2022.
 Sites are located in Perth, Adelaide, Melbourne, Sydney and Brisbane.
-Contact email@example.com for more information.
+Other sites overseas will be involved in the trial.
+Contact firstname.lastname@example.org for more information.

 One research strategy is to test drugs already in use for other conditions to see if they may also be useful for IBM.
 One such drug is oxandrolone which is an anabolic steroid that has the effect of building more muscle and increasing body weight.